 Anti-Virus Software Won't Protect Your Business

-In today’s era of sophisticated hacks and with unprecedented levels of cybercrime and data breaches occurring, anti-virus software (while necessary) is simply not enough to fully protect your business from threats and data loss.
+In today’s era of sophisticated hacks and unprecedented levels of cybercrime and data breaches, anti-virus software (while necessary) is not enough to fully protect your business from threats and data loss.

 Anti-virus software works to protect individual devices (such as laptops and desktops) from viruses, malware, and known online threats that can attack and disable your machines.
-These software programs are absolutely necessary for securing devices, but they only protect the device where they’re installed.
-Even though this type of software is designed to protect your devices from known viruses and malware, but hackers are clever and always thinking of new ways to infiltrate systems and compromise data security.
-And there's always new types of hacks and threats popping up...
+These software programs are vital for securing devices, but they only protect the device where they’re installed.
+Even though this type of software is designed to protect your devices from known viruses, malware, and security threats, hackers are clever and always thinking of new ways to infiltrate systems and compromise data security.
+And there are always new types of hacks and threats popping up...

-To fully protect your company and secure all the data you keep for conducting your business and interacting with customers and clients, you need a more advanced protections than anti-virus software provides.
+To fully protect your company and secure all the data you keep for conducting your business and interacting with customers and clients; you need more advanced protection than anti-virus software provides.